Code-Institute-Submissions/MS1_EliteBJJ/README.md

 ## Milestone 1 – Elite BJJ Website

 I am designing a website for a fictitious martial arts gym, specialising in offering Brazilian jiu-jitsu classes.
-The main goal of the website is encourage prospective customers to sign up for a free trial class, and provide information about the gym (e.g. classes available, timings, location).
+The main goal of the website is to encourage prospective customers to sign up for a free trial class, and provide information about the gym (e.g. classes available, timings, location).

 ## UX